 The DEP identifies two endangered species in Mars Hill – Fries’ Pondweed (Potamogeton filiformis) and Slender Pondweed (Potamogeton friesii Rupr.), which are found in calcareous or brackish waters.
 While secure globally, these plants are listed as endangered in Maine because of scarcity of habitat.

-There are several locations in Mars Hill that have been identified as significant wildlife habitat for inland waterfowl/wading birds, including areas near Rocky Brook, Brown Lake, the pond near Palmer Brook, an unnamed pond in the southwest part of town, and the area near the impoundment of Prestile Stream upstream of the Dam.
+There are several locations in Mars Hill that have been identified as significant wildlife habitat under the Maine Natural Resources Protection Act for inland waterfowl/wading birds, including areas near Rocky Brook, Brown Lake, the pond near Palmer Brook, an unnamed pond in the southwest part of town, and the area near the impoundment of Prestile Stream upstream of the Dam.
 These freshwater areas provide habitat for breeding, migration/staging, and wintering habitats for inland waterfowl or breeding, feeding, loafing, migration, or roosting habitat for inland wading birds.
 These areas, in combination with Christina Reservoir and Lake Josephine are among the most productive waterfowl areas in the State.
+Certain activities in these areas may require a permit from the Maine Department of Environmental Protection.

 There are also numerous locations of high value habitat for the Gulf of Maine priority trust species.
 These feature categories of wildlife identified as the highest value habitat predicted by the US Fish and Wildlife Service Gulf of Maine Program’s Habitat Suitability Model.
 The analysis evaluated existing field data and scientific literature for 91 species of fish, wildlife, and plants important to the Gulf of Maine watershed and ranked the landscape based on potential habitat for each species.
 Important habitats in Mars Hill include grasslands/shrub/bare ground and forested areas.